apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-directive.en.rst

 ..
 Copyright 2022, Alan M. Carroll
    SPDX-License-Identifier: Apache-2.0
-.. include:: /common.defs

 .. include:: ../txnbox_common.defs

 .. highlight:: cpp
-.. default-domain:: cpp
+.. default-domain:: txb

 .. _dev-directive:

 Directive Development
 *********************

-Directives are implemented by a class, which must be a subclass of :txb:`Directive`.
+Directives are implemented by a class, which must be a subclass of `Directive`.
 Each use of the directive in a configuraiton creates a new instance of the class.